corgibytes/WordTree/README.md

 ## How can I get it?

-You can download it from the downloads section: http://github.com/mscottford/WordTree/downloads
+You can download it from the [downloads section](http://github.com/mscottford/WordTree/downloads).